Garfield Harry Garfield Harry

 CALL TO ARTISTS FOR SUBMISSIONS

-● Submission Deadline: Final Application Deadline Friday, May 9, 2025
+● Submission Deadline: Final Application Deadline EXTENDED TO 8AM MONDAY, May 12, 2025

 ● Gallery Exhibition Dates: Saturday, June 7 – Sunday, June 29, 2025 weekends 1‐6 P.M.